Generic drug: lorlatinib

 Abbreviation: AV=atrioventricular; DBP=diastolic blood pressure; SBP=systolic blood pressure. a Grade based on National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) version 4.03. |

-Concomitant Use Of Strong CYP3A Inducers
+Concomitant Use of Strong CYP3A Inducers

 - Lorbrena is contraindicated in patients taking strong CYP3A inducers.
 Discontinue strong CYP3A inducers for 3 plasma half-lives of the strong CYP3A inducer prior to initiating Lorbrena.

-Concomitant Use Of Moderate CYP3A Inducers
+Concomitant Use of Moderate CYP3A Inducers

 - Avoid concomitant use of moderate CYP3A inducers with Lorbrena.
 If concomitant use with moderate CYP3A inducers is unavoidable, increase the Lorbrena dose to 125 mg once daily.

-Dosage Modification For Strong CYP3A Inhibitors
+Dosage Modification for Strong CYP3A Inhibitors

 - Avoid concomitant use of Lorbrena with strong CYP3A inhibitors.
 If concomitant use with a strong CYP3A inhibitor is unavoidable, reduce the starting dose of Lorbrena from 100 mg orally once daily to 75 mg orally once daily.